Low-code designer > Set up interfaces > Scripts in widgets / Script use cases

 }

 1. In the settings of the Information box widget, go to the Events tab and add a script to the On mouse enter handler.
-This script should change the value of the One answer? (one_answer) variable to true:
+This script should change the value of the One answer? (one_answer) variable to false:

 async function closeInformationBox(): Promise<void> {